Parenting a Troubled Teenager

 Conclusion

 Parenting a troubled teenager can be a difficult and overwhelming experience, but there is hope.
 By recognizing the signs of trouble, understanding your teenager’s challenges, and seeking help and support, you can help your teenager overcome their challenges and achieve a better future.
-Remember to stay patient, persistent, and loving, and don’t hesitate to seek professional help when necessary.
+Remember to stay patient, persistent, and loving, and don’t hesitate to seek professional help from a troubled teen program when necessary.